rshaojimmy/OrionLab/README.md

 ## Intro

-This is the home page for Orion Lab (multimOdal peRception, reasonIng, and decisiON Lab) , led by Professor Rui Shao.
+This is the home page for multimOdal peRception, reasonIng, and decisiON (Orion) Lab, led by Professor Rui Shao.